Part 16: Design Trajectories with Astrogator

 3. Ensure Propagator is set to SimpleAscent.

-4. Set the Burnout Velocity value to 7.3 km/sec.
+4. Enter 7.3 km/sec in the Burnout Velocity field.
 This will keep the resulting orbit near circular.

 6. Select the 2D Graphics - Attributes page.